typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 The following arguments can be used in addition to the default [TypeDoc arguments](https://github.com/TypeStrong/typedoc#arguments).

 - `--theme <markdown|path/to/custom/theme>`<br>
   Defaults to `markdown`.
-See [markdown themes](https://github.com/tgreyuk/typedoc-plugin-markdown/blob/master/packages/typedoc-plugin-markdown/THEMES.md) for further details.
+See [custom themes](https://github.com/tgreyuk/typedoc-plugin-markdown/blob/master/packages/typedoc-plugin-markdown/THEMES.md) for further details.
 - `--namedAnchors`<br>
   Use HTML named anchors as fragment identifiers for engines that do not automatically assign header ids.
 - `--hideSources`<br>